akvo/akvo-reporting/Documentation/tutorials/report_server_user_guides/Create_Dynamic_list_report.md

 If an aggregation function is selected for one of the columns, then all other columns that do not have an aggregation are considered as grouping columns.
 It is not possible that a report contains columns that are neither grouping columns nor aggregated columns.
 To define an aggregation for a column go to list configuration and chose an aggregation function from the list clicking in the appropriate cell in the grid.

-##
+##  Exporting the report

+The report can be exported to

 ## Notes:

-- To remove a selected column select 'Remove column'.
-- Column names can be added to the report by updating the 'Alias' field under 'configure list'.
 - For more detailed information please see page 31, Chapter 6 'Dynamic lists' in the ReportServer userguide:  https://www.dropbox.com/s/fhu3uu9gjb0i0b8/2015-01-02-reportserver-user-guide-2.2_300.pdf?dl=0